Chronophotography: Definition

 Chronophotography is defined as "a set of photographs of a moving object, taken for the purpose of recording and exhibiting successive phases of motion".
-The term chronophotography was coined by French physiologist Étienne-Jules Marey to describe photographs of movement from which measurements could be taken and motion could be studied.
-It is derived from the Greek word χρόνος chrónos ("time") combined with photography.

 History

-1840s: incidental sequences
+1840s: Incidental sequences

 Soon after the introduction of photography in 1839, the camera became the dominant source of accurate depiction of life.
 As the technology became more sophisticated, so did the activities for which people used cameras.

 Around 1840/1841 Francis Ronalds documented his first idea to use photographic methods to make scientific recordings.
 His first machine was built in April 1845 to continuously trace the varying indications of meteorological equipment on photographic paper.
 The cameras were supplied to numerous observatories around the world and some remained in use until well into the 20th century.

 The earliest Daguerreotype photographers already took multiple shots of a subject, mostly to increase their chances of obtaining a successful picture.
 Making multiple shots of one subject was also a sensible solution when multiple pictures were wanted, since Daguerreotypes could not be reproduced (except by photographing an existing Daguerreotype).
 At least from the early 1840s some photographers used multiple cameras, resulting in series of pictures with small differences in time and/or angle.
 However, changes in poses or angles between exposures were usually aimed at the most advantageous look for the model, not at the slight and regular changes needed for a chronophotographic sequence.

 Most of the early series with an intended range of regular changes formed a study of different angles of a model.